-What other publicly available sources can help competitors obtain information about possible illegal or incompatible aid?
+18 What other publicly available sources can help competitors obtain information about possible illegal or incompatible aid?

-The Central Balance Sheet Office collects and handles the annual accounts of nearly all legal entities active in Belgium and makes these accounts available for the public.
-These are available at www.nbb.be/en/central-balance-sheet-office.
+The Central Balance Sheet Office collects and handles the annual accounts of nearly all legal entities active in Belgium and makes these accounts available for the public, which are available online.